Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Additionally, you can select rental agencies based on the ratings they have received from travelers who have used their services.

-I always recommend choosing agencies with a rating of 7 or higher in order to avoid any problem.
+I always recommend choosing agencies with a rating of 7 or higher to avoid any problems.

 Indeed, a low rating is often synonymous with hidden fees or poor service.